edchelstephens/djangoboys/README.md

 `sudo gpasswd -a www-data username`

+9. If nginx gives this error:
+`nginx: [emerg] could not build server_names_hash, you should increase server_names_hash_bucket_size: 64` `nginx: configuration file /etc/nginx/nginx.conf test failed`

+Then

+Edit the nginx.conf and on the http block, add this line:

+`http{
+      server_names_hash_bucket_size  64;
+      ...
+}`

-9. Also check this tutorial in case of errors: https://pylessons.com/django-deployment
+10. Also check this tutorial in case of errors: https://pylessons.com/django-deployment

-10. Visit your site and verify deployment
+11. Visit your site and verify deployment

 ## Follow Along Video Tutorials ⏯️ ⏯️ ⏯️
 1. https://www.youtube.com/watch?v=1fjpNXK7yqc